 It may help to talk with a therapist, with or without your partner.
 Some therapists are trained in helping older adults maintain a healthy sex life.

-Women may find it helpful to use a water-based lubricant during sex.
+Use a water-based lubricant during sex.